mitchpaulus/neobem/paper.md

 An important simulation program is EnergyPlus, developed by the United States Department of Energy [@Crawley2001].
 EnergyPlus is used extensively in both academic and industrial settings.

-The input for EnergyPlus simulations are simple text files, with data formatted in "Objects" separated by semi-colons (`;`) and fields separated by commas (`,`).
+The input for EnergyPlus simulations are simple text files, with data formatted in "Objects".
+Fields separated by commas (`,`), and Objects separated by semicolons (`;`).
 For example:

 ```
 Building,